atorman/elfPy/README.md

 * import time
 * from io import BytesIO

 As a result, there shouldn't be a need to install any other modules.
-However, you should verify that you have version 3.x of python.
+However, you should verify that you have python.
 Open a terminal (or cmd in Windows) and type:

       $ python --version

 You should see

-      Python 3.x
+      Python 3.x or 2.x.
+If you have 2.x use elf2.py or upgrade.

 If you do not, you may need to install it: https://www.python.org/downloads/